B1rtek/Casino/README.md

 # Casino

-A casino filled with bots throwing money around where you can play Texas Holdem, Roulette and Jackpot
+A casino filled with bots throwing money around where you can play Texas Holdem, Roulette and Jackpot.
+Made as a final project for the Object-Oriented Programming course on the second semester of Computer Science studies by me and Kamil Michalak (kmichal4)

 ## Building